 Amir’s betrayal doesn’t stop with him just staying silent.
 He feels overwhelmed by guilt and starts treating Hassan badly.
 He hopes that pushing Hassan away will ease his own suffering.

 But things only get worse.
 Eventually, Amir’s cruel actions lead to Hassan and Ali leaving Baba’s household.
-This decision will haunt Amir for the rest of his life.
+This decision haunts Amir for the rest of his life.

 Amir and Baba’s Journey to America

-As political tensions rise in Afghanistan, Baba and Amir decide to flee the country.
+As political tensions grow in Afghanistan, Baba and Amir flee the country.
 They leave behind their wealth and status.

-They move to California, where Baba starts doing menial jobs.
-Amir begins to adjust to life in America.
+They settle in California, where Baba takes on menial jobs.
+Amir slowly adjusts to life in America.

-Although the distance from Afghanistan gives Amir a chance to start over, the emotional scars from his betrayal are still with him.
+The move gives Amir a chance to start fresh.
+But the emotional scars from his betrayal stay with him.

 Amir’s Inner Struggles